 The high angle is a shot from above the subject, but at a lower angle than the bird’s eye view.
 This angle gives the audience a sense of vulnerability and powerlessness, as if the character is small and insignificant.
 This angle is often used to convey a feeling of danger or to show the vulnerability of the character.

-See also Zoom Test Your Camera
+See also Camera Angles And Shots

 The low angle is a shot from below the subject, looking up.
 This angle gives the audience a sense of power and dominance, as if the character is small and under the audience’s control.
 This angle is often used to convey a feeling of aggression or to show the power of the character.